A Weekend in Austin, Texas

 Rainey Street

-Located near downtown, you will find these few blocks of fun.
+Located near downtown, you will find these few blocks packed with fun places to hang out.
 There is an entire section of this street with old houses transformed into bars and restaurants.
 It feels like going to a block party with a whole bunch of strangers and having the best food and drinks.
-You’ll find food trucks of every variety, a craft beer bar with hundreds of options and great people watching.
+You’ll find food trucks of every variety, a craft beer bar with hundreds of options, and great people watching.

 El Alma